 The procedure involves something as simple as making an appointment for the test drive.

 From there, you can conduct everything online.
 The company website contains all the information you need to make an informed decision.

 While some may consider it an inconvenience, surprisingly, many are all right with it.

 You see, people find car buying terribly frustrating.
-In fact, 72% delays the purchase merely because of the buying hassle.
+In fact, 72% delay the purchase merely because of the buying hassle.

-Tesla removes the middleman and takes charge of the whole procedure.
+Tesla removes the intermediary and takes charge of the whole procedure.
 It saves time and improves the customer experience.

 84% don’t mind paying extra if the company provides excellent customer service.
 Simplify your buying process to improve the user experience.